cognitedata/cdf-sdk-java/docs/extraction_pipeline.md

 ## Extraction Pipelines

 Extraction Pipeline objects represent the applications and software that are deployed to ingest operational data into CDF.
 An extraction pipeline can consist of a number of different software components between the source system and CDF.
 The extraction pipeline object represents the software component that actually sends the data to CDF.
-Two examples are Cognite extractors and third party ETL tools such as Microsoft Azure or Informatica PowerCenter
+Two examples are Cognite extractors and third party ETL tools such as Microsoft Azure, Google Cloud or Informatica PowerCenter

 > Note: To create client see the file [clientSetup.md](clientSetup.md)